Denis McLoughlin

 Denis McLoughlin (15 April 1918 – 22 April 2002) was a British illustrator who illustrated magazine and book covers as well as British comic books.

-Over the course of his career, which lasted 70 years, McLoughlin produced over a hundred paperback covers, about 550 monthly Bloodhound Detective dust jacket illustrations, "scores" of Bloodhound Detective Story Magazine and other pulp magazine covers, and over a hundred other book covers.
+Over the course of his career, which lasted 70 years, McLoughlin produced over a hundred paperback covers, about 550 monthly Bloodhound Detective dust jacket illustrations, several Bloodhound Detective Story Magazine and other pulp magazine covers, and over a hundred other book covers.
 He was best known for his illustrations for British comic books.

 Biography

-Denis McLoughlin in his work room (circa 1980).
-He is holding a copy of the American first edition of his book Wild and Woolly: An Encyclopedia of the Old West.
-Note, also, the Western mural by McLoughlin.
+Denis McLoughlin in his work room (circa 1980), holding a copy of the American first edition of his book Wild and Woolly: An Encyclopedia of the Old West.
+Western mural also by McLoughlin.

 Early life and background

 Denis McLoughlin was born on 15 April 1918, in Bolton, Lancashire, England, where he still resided at the time of his death, 22 April 2002.
 Always interested in drawing, McLoughlin credits his artistic influence as film, pulp magazines (particularly the covers), and American comics.
 In the 1930s he collected American True Detective type magazines and American pulp magazines.
 McLoughlin also sought out the work of Alex Raymond (Flash Gordon, Secret Agent Corrigan) who he also calls an influence.
-On scholarship, in 1932, he attended the Bolton School of Art, which survives today as the Bolton College of Art, but left the same year for employment with Ward & Copley Art Studio of Oxford Road, Manchester.
+On scholarship, in 1932, he attended the Bolton School of Art under a scholarship and two years late joined Ward & Copley Art Studio of Manchester.
 At Ward & Copley from 1932 until about January 1940 when lack of business ended his employment, McLoughlin found himself creating product illustrations for catalogues and newspaper advertisements for 10/- a week.